AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

 </p>

-According to Google Scholar, 1460 papers have been up to now published concerning crowd detection.
+According to Google Scholar, 1460 papers have been published concerning crowd detection ot this day.
 There are a myriad of areas where crowd detection intervenes.
-The figure below shows some of theses areas.
+The figure Fig. 2 shows some of these areas.